-Millsaps maintains cooperative agreements with The University of Mississippi School of Pharmacy and the William Carey University School of Pharmacy to help students interested in careers in this field.
-For our partnership programs, students must complete all of the required elements INCLUDING the application process for the various partner program(s) you wish to be part of.
-It is important to note that your Millsaps scholarships and awards are for your time at Millsaps only.
+Millsaps maintains cooperative agreements with The University of Mississippi School of Pharmacy, the William Carey University School of Pharmacy, and Union University's School of Pharmacy to help students interested in careers in this field.
+For our partnership programs, students must complete all the required elements including the application process for the various partner program(s) the student wishes to be a part of.
+It is important to note that Millsaps scholarships and awards are for a student's time at Millsaps only.
 Please visit the other programs web sites for their financial aid opportunities.